intel-retail/automated-vending/docs_src/events.md

 # Automated Checkout Events

-The following are the different events used in the Automated Checkout reference design.
+The following are the different events used in the Automated Checkout reference implementation.

 ## Card reader events